asherbhs/asherbhs.github.io/apl-site/_sources/trees/working-with-json.md

 PPH p
 ```

-The other columns, which we have extracted as `k`, `v`, and `t`, store the key, value, and type for a node respectively.
+The other columns, which we have extracted as `keys`, `values`, and `types`, store (unsurprisingly) the key, value, and type for a node respectively.
 For example, the row corresponding to `"number": 12` has a key of `'number'`, a value of `12`, and a type of `3`, indicating the data is numeric.
 Labelling our tree with these vectors shows us exactly how parts of the tree correspond to the original JSON object.

 ```{code-cell}
 keys PPH p